UniStuttgart-VISUS/Visus.LdapAuthentication/README.md

 ## What's new in version 2?
 Version 2.0 is a major rewrite of both libraries, which removes previously deprecated functionality and unifies large parts of the implementation between LdapAuthentication and DirectoryAuthentication.
 The most important changes to the 1.x branch are:
+1. Both libraries now require at least .NET 8.
 1. Besides the user object, which can be mapped to LDAP properties, a new group object allows for customising the mapping of group attributes as well.
 The indirection via the `ILdapUser` interface has been removed.
 1. The mapping between LDAP entries and user/group objects is now performed by a `LdapMapper` class, which can be replaced by users of the library.
-The default implementation of the mappers use reflection and the attribute annotations from previous versions of the library to support arbitrary user/group classes.
+The default implementation of the mapper uses reflection and the attribute annotations from previous versions of the library to support arbitrary user/group classes.
 1. Similarly, the mapping between the user/group properties and `Claim`s is now performed by a `ClaimsBuilder` class, which can be replaced by users of the library.
-The default implementation of the builders use reflection and the attribute annotations form previous versions of the library to support arbitrary user/group classes.
+The default implementation of the builder uses reflection and the attribute annotations form previous versions of the library to support arbitrary user/group classes.
 1. In addition to creating `Claim`s from user/group object, the library now supports direct creation of `Claim`s from LDAP entries via the `ClaimsMapper`, which can be replaced by users of the library.
-The default implementation of the mappers use reflection and the attribute annotations from previous versions of the library to support arbitrary user/group classes.
+The default implementation of the mapper uses reflection and the attribute annotations from previous versions of the library to support arbitrary user/group classes.
 1. The `ILdapOptions` interface has been removed.
 All configuration is performed via the common options pattern and the `LdapOptions` class.
 1. The library now provides a validator for the `LdapOptions`, which is exectued on startup, thus preventing the application from starting if obvious configuration errors have been made.
 1. All services including the LDAP configuration are now injected by `AddLdapAuthentication`.
 Extension methods for adding subsets of the services have been removed.
+1. Both libraries now use a `System.TimeSpan` for configuring timeouts.
+When configuring from JSON, use a string in the format "hh:mm:ss".
+1. Both libraries now support and require an array of search bases.
+1. Both libraries now support and require an array of servers.

 ## Differences between LdapAuthentication and DirectoryAuthentication
 [Visus.DirectoryAuthentication](Visus.DirectoryAuthentication) and [Visus.LdapAuthentication](Visus.LdapAuthentication) can mostly be used interchangeably with a few exceptions:
-1. Visus.DirectoryAuthentication requires .NET 8, which contains a series of bug fixes we rely on.
-We could not get it work on .NET 5 like Visus.LdapAuthentication.
 1. `System.DirectorySerices.Protocols` requires native LDAP libraries for P/Invoke being installed.
 This should be the case for all Windows platforms by default, but on Linux, `libldap` must be installed.
-1. `ILdapOptions` is not available.
-Services are configured using the `Add...(...
-Action<LdapOptions> options ...)` method.
-See  [README for Visus.DirectoryAuthentication](Visus.DirectoryAuthentication/README.md).  **This is a breaking change compared to version 0.10.0!** As of 1.15.0, all configuration methods besides the action-based one are considered obsolete in Visus.LdapAuthentication as well.
-1. The `LdapOptions.Timeout` property is a `System.TimeSpan` rather than a number representing milliseconds.
-When configuring from JSON, use a string in the format "hh:mm:ss".
 1. `LdapOptions.RootCaThumbprint` is not supported.
 You can, however, check the immediate issuer of the server's certificate using `ILdapOptions.ServerCertificateIssuer`.
-1. `LdapOptions` does not provide the legacy string-based `SearchBase` option, but must be configured with the `IDictionary<string, System.DirectoryServices.Protocols.SearchScope>` variant. **This is a breaking change compared to version 0.4.0!**.
-1. `LdapOptions` does not provide the single `Server` option, but uses an array of servers. **This is a breaking change compared to version 0.16.0!**.
-1. TODO: Bind using Windows credentials.